Phantom Blade Zero: Development

+Phantom Blade Zero is a game developed and published by S-Game.
+The studio is based in Beijing, with a motion capture and animator team in Shanghai, an art team in Hong Kong, and a global publishing team in Los Angeles.

-Phantom Blade Zero is a game developed and published by S-GAME.
-The studio is based in Beijing, China.
-According to Soulframe Liang, the game represents a return to the series' origins, drawing on the narrative framework of his indie titles Rainblood: Town of Death and Rainblood 2: City of Flame, and introduces a wealth of new content.
-He presented the game as "the spiritual rebirth of the original Rainblood".
-He said that the new story requires no prior knowledge, containing all content within, and diverges significantly from the earlier titles.
-The game is built using Unreal Engine 5.
+Phantom Blade Zero is an entry in the Phantom Blade series.
+(Note: The franchise was originally known as Rainblood and was later renamed to Phantom Blade.
+It began with Rainblood: Town of Death, Rainblood 2: City of Flame, and Rainblood Chronicles: Mirage.
+It was expanded with Phantom Blade 1, Phantom Blade 2, and Phantom Blade 3, which were released for mobile devices.
+It was joined by Phantom Blade: Executioners and Phantom Blade Zero.)
+According to Soulframe Liang, the game represents a return to the story foundations of the first two Rainblood games, the series' origins, and introduces a substantial amount of new content.
+He presented it as "the spiritual rebirth of the original Rainblood".
+He elaborated that it follows a new story that departs significantly from what was established in earlier titles (including character relations, character motivations, and other elements), requires no knowledge of prior works, and contains the full content within itself.
+It was built using Unreal Engine 5.

-In an interview published in June 2024, Liang stated that the development team has officially been working on Phantom Blade Zero for about two years.
-Throughout 2017, the studio shared a few early concepts and other preliminary work.
+S-Game started the full-scale development of Phantom Blade Zero in 2022 and had plans for the game since 2017.
+Throughout 2017, a few early concepts and other preliminary work were shared.
 This included, for example, concept art of four characters designed by Michael Chang, which was shown during ChinaJoy 2017.
 Around Chinese New Year in 2017, the decision was made to shift from the 2D graphics reminiscent of the previous games to 3D graphics.
 This led to the choice to use Unreal Engine 4.
 In 2018, the project was put on hold due to what was considered an unfavorable environment for developing this kind of game.
 In 2021, interest in the project was revived following an improvement in the conditions.
-That same year, Tencent proposed and formalized a partnership deal to provide financial support along with other necessary assistance, as the company had learned about the studio's goals to develop large-scale PC and console games.
+In that same year, Tencent proposed and formalized a partnership deal, which offered financial backing and additional support, as the company had learned about and were interested in the studio's goals to develop large-scale PC and console games.
 At the time, the studio had plans for two projects using Unreal Engine 5 in this category, namely Phantom Blade Zero and Stellar Saga, the latter set in space and centered on humanity's struggle for survival amid the high-dimensional wars of advanced civilizations.
 Liang oversaw the development of Phantom Blade Zero and delegated decisions regarding Stellar Saga to trusted colleagues.
-Ultimately, the studio shifted entirely to Phantom Blade Zero and suspended all other new projects.
+Ultimately, the studio shifted its focus entirely to Phantom Blade Zero and suspended all other new projects.